 The Community H.E.L.P Program is dedicated to working with students from grades K-12 who experience difficulties in school.
 While we specialize in students with Specific Learning Disability and/or Attention Deficit Hyperactivity Disorder, students without disabilities are also welcome.

-Community H.E.L.P. administrators and tutors are in regular contact with parents regarding the students’ progress and are willing, if requested by the parent, to work with the student’s school to address needs, discuss interventions and track progress.
+For students with an LD or ADHD*, Community H.E.L.P. provides one-on-one instruction with qualified teachers.
+Our students progress as fast as they can or as slowly as they need to.
+The emphasis is on understanding and skills mastery, not rote memorization.
+Our administrators and teachers are in regular contact with parents and/or guardians regarding their student’s progress and are willing, if requested by the parent and/or guardian, to work with the student’s school to address needs, discuss interventions, and track progress.

-Our tutors are also pleased to work with homeschooled students who have been diagnosed with ADD/ADHD or a specific learning disability.
+Community H.E.L.P. is pleased to work with home-schooled students who have been diagnosed with a S.L.D. and/or A.D.H.D.

-Parents and students who suspect the presence of a learning disability that has not yet been diagnosed are welcome to consult with the H.E.L.P. program, though should be aware that there is almost always a waiting list for diagnostics.
+Parents and/or guardians of students who suspect the presence of an S.L.D. and/or A.D.H.D. that has not yet been identified are welcome to consult with the H.E.L.P.
+Center’s Diagnostic Services.

 The Community H.E.L.P.
 Program welcomes applications from educators who would like the opportunity to work with our students.
 If you are interested in a part-time position, please download an application and reference form below: